maneeshchaturvedi/the-end-of-software-engineering/Part-III/chapter-11-graceful-degradation.md

 ## The Safety Model of the Future

-Traditional safety model:
-1. Prevent bugs through process and review
-2. Prevent deployment through testing and validation
-3. Prevent failures through careful, slow rollout
-4. When failures occur, respond as quickly as possible

-Modern safety model:
-1. Detect failures automatically through monitoring
-2. Contain failures automatically through isolation
-3. Recover automatically through rollback and failover
-4. Learn from failures through automated analysis
-5. Prevention is the last resort, not the first
+The traditional safety model focused on a hierarchy of prevention: prevent bugs through process and review, prevent deployment through testing and validation, prevent failures through careful and slow rollout, and only when all those barriers failed, respond to failures as quickly as possible.

+The modern safety model inverts this entirely.
+It starts with detection—automatically monitoring for failures the moment they occur.
+It contains failures automatically through service isolation.
+It recovers automatically through rollback and failover mechanisms.
+It learns from failures through automated analysis that feeds back into the system.
+Prevention becomes the last resort, not the first.

 The shift is from "stop failures from happening" to "make failures inconsequential."